dzobbe/docker-openncp/README.md

 ## National Connectors

 The retrievement of clinical data in the national infrastructure is realized by a national connector.
 This should be implemented by each country.
 The OpenNCP installation manual explains [here](https://ec.europa.eu/cefdigital/wiki/display/EHNCP/Integration+of+Protocol+Terminators+with+National+Connector) how to implement and deploy a national connector.
 In this testing docker infrastructure, the `openncp-nc-mock-it-2.5.3.RC1.jar` is used (notice that "it" stands for Integration Testing, not Italy).
 This is a NC implementation example provided by OpenNCP.
 We used this NC for both Spain and Denmark.
+This mock connector, provided as a JAR file within the `scripts` folder, looks for patients in a local directory on the container file system, i.e., `/opt/openncp-configuration/integration`.
+This folder contains another folder named with the OID provided by an HL7 affiliate (e.g., OID associated to the Spanish Patient Identifier Code).
+Within this subfolder, there is a file with .properties extension and whose name is a patient's document id.
+Documents are then obtained from files embedded into the JAR located in `resources/psstore/`.
+You can develop/modify and recompile your own NC using the open source code available [here](https://ec.europa.eu/cefdigital/code/projects/EHNCP/repos/ehealth/browse/protocol-terminators/epsos-ncp-server).

 ## Possible Errors